Peasedown St John: Education

 There is a large primary school in Peasedown St John, built in 1913 and extended significantly in recent years.
-In a 2007 inspection report it was described as "A good school with many outstanding features".
-This judgement was reiterated by Ofstead in 2011.
+The school was rated "Good" by Ofsted in 2023.

 The nearest secondary school is Writhlington School in Writhlington, Radstock, and others are at Midsomer Norton and Bath.
 Further and higher education locally is provided by the University of Bath, Bath Spa University, the City of Bath College, and Norton Radstock College.
 Special needs education is provided by Three Ways School.

 Religious communities

-Peasedown St John has four Christian churches: Church of England, Methodist, Catholic and Christadelphian, and there is also a Methodist church in Carlingcott.
+In 2022, 3,151 residents had no religion, and 2,984 were Christian.
+Peasedown St John has four Christian churches: Church of England, Methodist, Catholic and Christadelphian.

 The Parish Church of St John the Baptist was created on 6 August 1874 by Order in Council.
 Instrumental in its foundation were the Misses Jarrett of Camerton Court, owners of the Camerton Collieries which employed many Peasedown men.
 As well as providing the land and much of the capital for the construction of the church of St John the Baptist and the adjacent vicarage, they were also responsible for building the first school buildings which stood on Jarrett land in what became Church Road.
 The current church building dates from 1893, and was designed by George Frederick Bodley and Thomas Garner, replacing an earlier iron structure.
 The Church is home to a growing congregation, and with an emphasis on Bible teaching and a belief in the work of the Holy Spirit.
 Today St John's Church forms part of 'the St J's' Benefice, which also includes St Julian's Church in Wellow, St James the Less Church in Foxcote and St Julian's Chapel in Shoscombe.

 Peasedown St John Methodist Church was also founded in 1874.
 The church congregation is active in the community, hosting youth work, lunches for the elderly, drug intervention schemes, and children's clubs.

 Peasedown Christadelphian Hall is on Huddox Hill.

 Cultural references

-Peasedown St John was one of several local villages where in the 1930s budding children's author Roald Dahl used to sell kerosene.
+Peasedown St John was one of several local villages where, in the 1930s, budding children's author Roald Dahl used to sell kerosene.
 As he described in his autobiographical work Boy: Tales of Childhood (published 1984):